BlackArch/blackarch-pkgbuilds/README.md

 ## Description

-Provides official BlackArch Linux PKGBUILD templates.
+This repository provides official BlackArch Linux PKGBUILD templates.
 These templates should be used in order to create pull-requests for any package updates or adding new tools to the blackarch repostiory.

+## Style enforcement / QA

+Please run FFY00's pkgcheck script prior to opening a pull requests.
+You can find the script here <https://github.com/FFY00/pkgcheck>

 ## Get Involved